-The highest percentages of overstay non-compliance over the four week period were seen on Fairfield Street north, Coogee Street and the City owned Coogee Street car park.
-Fairfield Street demonstrated the highest level of non-compliance with 39 percent of vehicles being parked for three hours or more despite the existing one hour parking restriction.
-Coogee Street also demonstrated a high level of non-compliance with 23 percent of vehicles parking for three hours or longer despite the current one hour parking restriction on both sides.
+The highest percentages of non-compliance over the four week period were seen on Coogee Street, Fairfield Street north and the publicly owned Coogee Street car park.
+Fairfield Street demonstrated the highest level of non-compliance with 39% of vehicles being parked for three hours or more despite the existing restriction be one hour parking.
+Coogee Street also demonstrated a high level of non-compliance with 23% of vehicles parking for three hours or longer even though the current restriction is one hour parking on both sides.